Supported playgroups for parents and children

 Evaluation of playgroups

 By their nature, playgroups are challenging to evaluate.
 Playgroups are constructed to meet variable needs at variable times for different target groups.
-The type and frequency of activities may change according to the needs of the group, and parents and children may be receptive to the purposes of the activities or not.
+As opposed to a manualised, week-by-week program, the type and frequency of activities may change according to the needs of the group, and parents and children may be receptive to the purposes of the activities or not.
 As outlined in this paper, the skill of the playgroup facilitator and the set of principles that guide the work of the playgroup will also have an impact on outcomes.

 - development indices;